 Research Trial Results

-14% yield increase in
+14% strawberry yield increase.*

 - Before planting, Persist™ Biochar was placed in the slot at a rate of 480 lbs/acre.
 Persist™ PAF liquid was applied at 1% dilution with a backpack sprayer at a total rate of 3.5 gal/acre (four applications total).